 Matsuyama on the southern edge of Shikoku http://bit.ly/1SAz5VL has the famous Dogo Onsen http://bit.ly/1IsekEC which will look familiar if you’ve ever seen the movie ’Spirited Away'

 Make your way way way down to Kagoshima at the far end of Kyushu and hire a car for a day to visit Sakurajima. http://bit.ly/1BExkTw.
-Furusato onsen is perched between the volcano and the ocean http://bit.ly/1FusDq2 which I would say is pretty unique, but then so many are in Japan. over 2 years ago
+Furusato onsen is perched between the volcano and the ocean http://bit.ly/1FusDq2 which I would say is pretty unique, but then so many are in Japan. almost 3 years ago